DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 <h3 id="2.0-requires-ruby-2.5+">Requires Ruby 2.5+</h3>

 The minimum Ruby version requirement is 2.5.0.
-For prior Ruby versions, you can use `ddtrace` 1.x. see more with our support policy.
+For prior Ruby versions, you can use `ddtrace` 1.x. see more with our [support policy](Compatibility.md#support-policy).

 <h3 id="2.0-extracts-ci">Extracts datadog-ci gem</h3>

 The CI visibility component has been extracted as a separate gem named [datadog-ci](https://github.com/DataDog/datadog-ci-rb), and will no longer be installed.

-If you are using our CI visibility product, include `datadog-ci` in your Gemfile and learn more about the [setup](https://github.com/DataDog/datadog-ci-rb).
+If you would like to use the CI Visibility product, you can include the additional `datadog-ci` gem into your Gemfile.
+Learn more about [setting up `datadog-ci`](https://github.com/DataDog/datadog-ci-rb).

 ```ruby
 gem 'datadog', '>= 2'